 On July 31, 1991, Hagrid showed up to the hut that Uncle Vernon was trying to hide from the wizarding world in.
-It was the day that Harry Potter found out that he was a wizard and would be going to Hogwarts.
+Harry Potter found out that he was a wizard and would be going to Hogwarts.
 Harry received a birthday cake from Hagrid.
 The cake was the first he’d been given since he was a year old.

 “Anyway – Harry,” said the giant, turning his back on the Dursleys, “a very happy birthday to yeh.
 Got summat fer yeh here – I mighta sat on it at some point, but it’ll taste all right.”